Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

     object::delete(id);
 }
 ```
 Here, the function takes ownership of art.
-After calling delete_art, the original owner cannot use art anymore.
+After calling `delete_art`, the original owner cannot use art anymore.

 #### Borrowing for reading
-If we want to display information without modifying the DigitalArt object:
+If we want to display information without modifying the `DigitalArt` object:

 ```rust
 public fun display_art(art: &DigitalArt) {